- Written by Dr.Mehmet Demircioglu

 If a patient cannot or does not want to use medication, I do not ignore that.
 I plan more conservatively because future native hair loss becomes a bigger part of the risk.

-This is also where hairline design becomes important.
+Hairline design also changes the number.
 A low, flat, youthful hairline may demand more grafts today and create more problems later.

-In my practice, I prefer a hairline that respects the patient’s age, face, donor area, and likely future.
+The hairline should respect the patient’s age, face, donor area, and likely future.
 Naturalness is not created by density alone.

 What should I ask when a clinic gives me a graft quote?